 I’m a resident of Long Island, so my first trip was on the Long Island Railroad, starting at Ronkonkoma Station.
 I grabbed an early train and started my journey to the second stop on my trip, Moynihan Train Hall at Penn Station.
 After an hour and a half ride to Penn, I hustled to track 6, met with my partner, and boarded the 284 Maple Leaf Train.
 Amtrak is different from any other train I’ve ridden.
 It’s incredibly comfortable and feels like what I would compare to an airplane.
 There’s food on the train, which is imperative if you’re embarking on as long of a trip as I was, and a table in front of you to eat or do work.
-The staff aboard Amtrak were accommodating and friendly and I looked forward to my trip over to Rochester Station.
+The staff aboard Amtrak were accommodating and friendly and I looked forward to my trip to the Rochester Station.
 The Maple Leaf Train makes many stops, and on my way up I took note of the differing landscapes, passing through the beautiful views of the Hudson River, fields, lakes, streams and wetlands.

 We arrived in Rochester that night and were eager to eat and check in to the hotel.
 I was staying at the new Courtyard by Marriott Downtown Rochester.
 The hotel shuttle, which the hotel offers in order to get around quickly and conveniently, came to pick us up.
 I was not disappointed upon my arrival at the hotel.
 The staff was friendly and informative, and the hotel itself was lovely.
 Still very hungry, it was difficult deciding where we wanted to eat.
 Rochester, especially the downtown area, is filled with great restaurants and dining experiences.
 We decided to stay in the area so we could walk through town on our way.